David Reubeni: Mission to Rome

-David Reubeni had envisioned a grand alliance between three Christian kings and one Jewish kingdom: King Charles V of the Holy Roman Empire, the King of France, Prester John – the western alias given to the Emperor of Ethiopia, and the Jewish kingdom of Khaibar which was then governed by Reubeni's brother.
-The broader aim of this alliance was meant to provide the necessary force of men in arms to expel the Ottoman Turks from the Land of Israel, and to facilitate what Reubeni believed was the imminent redemption of the oppressed nation of Israel.
-To achieve this objective, Reubeni needed to enlist the help of Pope Clement VII, and, therefore, he set out for Rome.
-In Rome, with the help of a Jewish friend, he laid out his detailed plans before the Pope, who had said to him that he could not personally get involved in helping to build such a coalition, but nevertheless referred David Reubeni to John (João), the king of Portugal, who was directly related to King Charles by virtue of his marriage with his sister.
-Acquiescing, David Reubeni then set sail from Italy for Portugal, accompanied with a brief and letters of recommendation from the Pope to help facilitate his errand.
+Reubeni envisioned a grand alliance between three Christian kings and one Jewish kingdom: Charles V, Holy Roman Emperor; the King of France; Prester John, the western alias given to the then-emperor of Ethiopia; and the Jewish kingdom of Khaybar, which Reubeni's brother then governed.
+The broader aim of the prospective alliance was to provide the military force in arms to expel the Ottoman Turks from the Land of Israel, and to facilitate what Reubeni believed was the imminent redemption of the oppressed nation of Israel.
+To achieve his objective, Reubeni needed to enlist the help of Pope Clement VII, and, therefore, he set out for Rome.
+In Rome, with the help of a Jewish friend, he laid out his detailed plans before the Pope, who told him he could not personally get involved in building such a coalition.
+Nevertheless, he referred Reubeni to John III of Portugal, the king of Portugal, who was directly related to Charles V through his marriage to the king's sister.
+Acquiescing, Reubeni then set sail from Italy for Portugal, accompanied by a brief and letters of recommendation from the Pope to help facilitate his errand.

-Eventually, Reubeni was given an audience before the king of Portugal.
-The king, impressed by the idea, had initially agreed to supply Reubeni with Portuguese arms, but after five months, Reubeni fell into ill-repute with the king of Portugal, who perhaps distrusted his motives, and was asked by the king to leave his kingdom.
+Eventually, Reubeni was given an audience before the King of Portugal.
+The king, impressed by the idea, initially agreed to supply Reubeni with Portuguese arms.
+Still, after five months, Reubeni fell into ill repute with the king of Portugal, who perhaps distrusted his motives, and was asked to leave the kingdom.

 Oriental travels

-He left Khaibar on December 8, 1522, travelled ten days' journey until he reached the port of Jedda, crossed the Red Sea and disembarked from his boat in the city of Suakim in the country of the blacks.
-He then joined a camel caravan which took him northbound, following the Nile River along the Nubian desert in northern Sudan, during which time he had disguised his identity by dressing as a Muslim and claiming to be a descendant of Muhammad.
+He left Khaybar on December 8, 1522, travelled a ten-day journey until he reached the port of Jeddah, crossed the Red Sea, and disembarked from his boat in the city of Suakin.
+He then joined a camel caravan that took him northward, following the Nile River through the Nubian Desert in northern Sudan, during which he disguised his identity by dressing as a Muslim and claiming to be a descendant of Muhammad.
 This was done out of a concern for his own safety while travelling in a predominately Muslim country.
-He eventually reached Cairo (where his Jewish host was reluctant to receive him in his house because of his Muslim appearance), Gaza, Hebron (where he visited the tomb of the Patriarchs) and Jerusalem.
-When he spoke to audiences of Jews, he told of large Jewish kingdoms in the east, possibly referring to the Jewish community at Cochin or Yemen.
-The Portuguese had just conquered Goa.
+He eventually reached Cairo, where his Jewish host was reluctant to host him because of his Muslim appearance; Gaza; Hebron, where he visited the cave of the Patriarchs; and Jerusalem.
+When he spoke to Jewish audiences, he described large Jewish kingdoms in the east, possibly referring to the extant communities of Cochin Jews or Yemeni Jews.
+The Portuguese Empire had recently conquered Goa.
 Reubeni traveled in the Ottoman Empire in the spring of 1523 and to Venice by way of Alexandria in February 1524.